ke-zhang-rd/krystal/docs/source/classmethod.rst

   >>> scott = Student.from_string('Scott Robinson')
   # cls:  <class '__main__.Student'>

-Notice the first parameter of function of classmethod decorated is CLASS name(Student here) which passed by python internal logic.

 staticmethod
 ------------

+``staticmethod`` is a util function of class but the first argument isn’t self.
+Notice the function decorated by staticmethodis doesn't need use ``self`` to accept instance.

 .. code:: python